VMware to form cloud computing partnership with China Telecom

 He said, however, that allowing China Telecom to sell products under its own brand made it easier to do business in China.

 "In the face of that bigger negative aura, we do a huge partnership with China Telecom.
-It emphasizes that we can be partner-led, it doesn't have to be our brand on our service."
+It emphasises that we can be partner-led, it doesn't have to be our brand on our service."

 VMware, owned 80 percent EMC Corp, will provide the software stack to be operated by China Telecom, which will target sales of hybrid cloud services to large and mid-sized companies as well as government departments in China's fast-growing cloud computing market.